Argentine stocks dragged down by energy losses

 The benchmark MerVal index .MERV ended down at 1,708.95 points, its weakest showing since October 2006.

-Index heavyweight Tenaris TENA.BA TS.N TENR.MI, the world's top producer of seamless steel tubes for the energy industry, saw its stock shed 8.2 percent, while Brazil's state-run energy firm Petrobras APBR.BA (PETR4.SA: Cotización), plunged 4.1 percent.
+Index heavyweight Tenaris TENA.BA TS.N (TENR.MI), the world's top producer of seamless steel tubes for the energy industry, saw its stock shed 8.2 percent, while Brazil's state-run energy firm Petrobras APBR.BA (PETR4.SA), plunged 4.1 percent.

 The MerVal's losses deepened after S&P cut its foreign currency long-term sovereign credit rating for Argentina by one notch to "B" from "B+", citing increased economic challenges such as inflation.